Baptists in the United States: Baptist educational institutions

 Since the founding of Brown University in Providence, Rhode Island in 1764, Baptists have founded various institutions around the United States to assist congregants in Biblical literacy and to train clergy educated in the Bible and the original Biblical languages.
 Some of these schools such as Brown University and Bates College eventually became secularized, but others have maintained close bonds with their original founding groups and goals.
-Most Baptist churches also offer less formal Biblical education in Sunday schools, and some Baptist groups, such as churches led by John Piper offer online educational materials.

-Independent Baptists also operate educational institutions such as:
+In 2006, the International Association of Baptist Colleges and Universities was founded.
+In 2023, it had 42 member universities in the United States.